turcuciprian/magnific-popup-one/readme.txt

 == Description ==

-A Magnific Popup One Implementation for wordpress, integrating the jquery plugin into a wordpress plugin and allowing you ti change options trough the admin panel pages.
+A Magnific Popup script implementation for wordpress, integrating the jquery plugin into a wordpress plugin and allowing you ti change options trough the admin panel pages.

 == Installation ==